Fill the Gap Scholarship

 3) Describe a challenge you have overcome in your life.

 You will need to save your essay as a PDF so it can be uploaded during the application process.
+Please make sure to indicate which prompt you are addressing in your essay heading and stick to the required word count.

 • Yes, you can view a PDF of all application questions so you know what you will be asked.
+You should be prepared to complete your full application in one sitting, so having your essay, transcript and letter of recommendation ready to upload is critical.